gchq/Gaffer/store-implementation/parquet-store/README.md

 When trying to filter a column you get `store.schema.ViewValidator ERROR  - No class type found for transient property property8.cardinality.
-Please ensure it is defined in the view.` If the column you are filtering on is actually a Gaffer column split ito many columns or nested columns then your `View` will need to specify the column as a transient property.
+Please ensure it is defined in the view.` If the column you are filtering on is actually a Gaffer column split into many columns or nested columns then your `View` will need to specify the column as a transient property.

 For example to filter the "HLLP" property of type `HyperLogLogPlus` which has been serialised using the `InLineHyperLogLogPlusParquetSerialiser`: